 St Joseph’s Catholic Church, Pudsey, West Yorkshire LS28 7AZ

-At the moment, home & nursing home visits are not permitted except in danger of death and at the discretion of the parish priest.
+At the moment, home & nursing home visits, weddings and baptisms are not permitted except in danger of death and at the discretion of the parish priest.